arielf/cuts/README.md

 a  b   c
 ```

-Works correctly, as designed, with the present trick:
+Works correctly, and as designed, with the present trick:
 ```
 $ cuts -1 zz.csv
 2